 As artistic director of the dance festival, Angle says that Molly Anderson, the executive director of the Nantucket Atheneum, has given him input and insight that has made him a better director and collaborator.
 “Molly is a treasure,” he says.
 “It’s a joy to work with her.”

 And as with all the past Nantucket Atheneum Dance Festivals, the program can be appreciated by seasoned dance lovers as well as complete newcomers to the world of dance.
 It’s rare to gather so many fine dancers to perform such illustrious choreography.
 And what a wonderful idea: producing a great program of dance in such an idyllic setting.

-Joseph Carman is a longtime Contributing Editor of Dance Magazine and the author of Round About the Ballet.
+Joseph Carman is a longtime contributing editor for Dance Magazine and the author of Round About The Ballet.